home-assistant/home-assistant.io/source/_integrations/philips_js.markdown

 The `philips_js` platform allows you to control Philips TVs which expose the [jointSPACE](http://jointspace.sourceforge.net/) JSON-API.

+If your TV respond to http://<ip.of.tv>:1925/system then you are good to go.
+In the response you should also be able to see which version of the API ("api_version":{"Major":6...) you should use in this integration.
-Instructions on how to activate the API and if your model is supported can be found [here](http://jointspace.sourceforge.net/download.html).
+For older TVs follow instructions on how to activate the API and if your model is supported [here](http://jointspace.sourceforge.net/download.html).
 Note that not all listed, jointSPACE-enabled devices will have JSON-interface running on port 1925.
 This is true at least for some models before year 2011.

+Also note that version 6 of the API needs to be authenticated by a PIN code displayed on your TV.

 {% include integrations/config_flow.md %}